Bl4ky113/Learn-React/notes.md

 general o global components files.
 This import functionality works with any kind of weird requirement of components, like a chain of components requiring a long line of other components and such.

+## JSX Markup

+So.
+JSX is just an extension for JS that let us make HTML-like markup.
+Since now the web was mainly dependant on the HTML and CSS or JS where extras that made the site better and more interactive.

+But with JSX, JS is the main caracter putting the render and it's logic for JS.
+So we can write JS and HTML at the same time.
+CSS is out of the picture by now.

+But JSX markup isn't 1 to 1 with html markup, it's way more strict.
+Some of the strict parts are:
+- Always have to use a root or base tag for the markup elements
+    - This could be a div or any tag, but it could be a fragment which is just a 'empty' tag \<\> \</\>
+- CLOSE ALL THE TAGS, even the inline ones
+- softCammelCase ALMOST all of the tags, and there's some changes like class is now 'className' the aria or data tags might not have to be cammel case'd

+You can use HTML, and SVG, to JSX converters online or somewhere.